See What the Robot Can't See: Learning Cooperative Perception for Visual Navigation: Introduction

 {\it Sim-to-Real Transfer and Real-World GNN Implementation.} The gap between the simulator and the real world, where dynamics and vision differ, makes it difficult to transfer learned policy.
-RCANs~\cite{james2019sim} are proposed to close the gap without using real-world data.
-Church et al.~\cite{church2022tactile} use image-to-image translation~\cite{isola2017image} to minimize the difference between real and simulated tactile images.
-VR-Goggles~\cite{zhang2019vr} uses a real-to-sim approach to sim-to-real transfer, where real-world images are first transformed into simulated images, based on a modified CycleGAN~\cite{zhu2017unpaired}, so that the policy trained in simulation can be directly deployed.
+Image-to-image translation has been used for tactile sensors~\cite{isola2017image} or for robot control~\cite{zhang2019vr} for sim-to-real transfer, by transferring image from the real-world to the simulation domain, often using architectures from the CycleGAN~\cite{zhu2017unpaired} family.
 In this paper, we leverage GNNs for robot navigation tasks.
-Recent work \citep{Blumenkamp2022} builds the first real-world deployment of GNN-based policies on a decentralized multi-robot platform, but relies on global positioning and a relatively simple state space.
+Recent work \cite{Blumenkamp2022} builds the first real-world deployment of GNN-based policies on a decentralized multi-robot platform, but relies on global positioning and a relatively simple state space.